apache/druid/docs/content/tutorials/tutorial-kerberos-hadoop.md

  * specific language governing permissions and limitations
  * under the License.
 -->

+---
+layout: doc_page
-# Tutorial: Configuring Druid to use a Kerberized Hadoop as Deep Storage
+title: "Tutorial: Configuring Druid to use a Kerberized Hadoop as Deep Storage"
+---

 ## Hadoop Setup